colugomusic/dope/README.md

 Options `url`, `git`, `path` and `remote-path` are mutually exclusive.

 ### name
-You can give dependencies any name you want.
+You can give dependencies any name you want, but this is also the name that will be passed to `find_package()` to check if the installation was successful, unless `find-package-name` is also specified.
+Note that `find_package()` is case-sensitive.

 ### url
 Source will be downloaded from the internet and extracted into `root/src/(dependency name)`.
 It's assumed that the downloaded file is an archive.